-Nagoya hosts throughout the year multiple exciting annual events, seasonal festivals, Samurai parades, and special cultural events for all kinds of audiences.
+Nagoya hosts multiple exciting annual events throughout the year, including seasonal festivals, Samurai parades, and special cultural events for all kinds of audiences.
 During autumn, one of the greatest cultural festivals is the Yattokame Culture Festival.

-Starting this year, the festival is changing its name to ‘Yattokame Cultural Festival DOORS,’ but what remains the same is the unique opportunity it offers to experience Nagoya’s traditional cultural scene.
+Starting last year, the festival is changed its name to ‘Yattokame Cultural Festival DOORS,’ but what remains the same is the unique opportunity it offers to experience Nagoya’s traditional cultural scene.

 Keeping the Culture of Nagoya Alive